mattrrubino/.dotfiles/README.md

 ## FAQ

+**How do I recover my previous configuration files?**\
+The dotfile installer script relocates existing configuration files to `.config-backup`.

 **Why doesn't `debugpy` work?**\
 If `debugpy` is not working, it means that Mason most likely installed it for the wrong version of Python.
 To fix this, run the following command: